Bigfoot71/raymob/README.md

 ## Additional Information

-In this project, you will find a slightly modified version of raylib 4.5 that includes some bug fixes from raylib 4.6-dev and the addition of the `GetAndroidApp()` function from `rcore.c` into the API.
+In this project you will find a slightly modified version of raylib 5.0 which includes adding the `GetAndroidApp()` function from `rcore.c` into the API.

 This function allows you to obtain the `struct android_app`, which you can find the official documentation for [here](https://developer.android.com/reference/games/game-activity/structandroid/app).